 For further advice on managing these parent requests for information schools may contact the Legal Division by email firstname.lastname@example.org or telephone (03) 9637-2750.

 Requests for school reports and ordinary school communications

-Parents, guardians and informal carers are generally entitled to information ordinarily provided to parents unless there is a Court Order restricting their right to access this information.
+Parents, guardians and informal carers are generally entitled to school reports and other school communications ordinarily provided to parents, unless a court order restricts this right.

 Requests for other documents

-If a student or former student requests information and documentation, it may be released if:
+If a student or former student requests information and documents, the school may provide if:

 - the document/information was given to the school by the student